 |It harms the organisms present in the soil and also causes health issues in people consuming the crop.||It causes no harm to the organisms and improves soil quality.|

-Stay tuned with BYJU’S to learn more about the difference between Fertilizer and Manure.
-You can also download BYJU’S app for an engaging learning experience for all classes.
+Register with BYJU’S to learn more about the difference between fertiliser and manure.
+Alternatively, download BYJU’S app for an engaging learning experience for all classes.

 Frequently Asked Questions

-A fertilizer is a natural or chemically synthesised material applied to the soil to increase its fertility and thereby, productivity.
+A fertiliser is a natural or chemically synthesised material applied to the soil to increase its fertility and productivity.

 What is manure?

-Manure is the organic matter obtained naturally by dead and decaying plants and animals.
-It is also obtained from animal and human faeces and domestic waste from the kitchens such as vegetable peels.
+Manure is the organic matter obtained naturally from decaying plants and animals.
+It is also obtained from animal and human faeces and also, from domestic wastes such as vegetable peels.

-Manure is better than fertilizer. manure is derived naturally and adds a lot more than just nutrients to the soil.
+Manure is better than fertiliser.
+Manure is derived naturally and adds a lot more than just nutrients to the soil.
 They increase the activity of the microbes in the soil and increase its fertility.
-Whereas fertilizers harm these microbes and cause health issues in the consumers since they are synthesized chemically.
+On the other hand, fertilisers harm these microbes and cause health issues in the consumers since they are synthesised chemically.

 Can manure be used in organic farming?

 Manure conditions the soil.
-It adds nutrients to the plants and is a key fertilizer in organic farming.
+It adds nutrients to the plants and is a key fertiliser in organic farming.
 It is therefore allowed by National Organic Program Standards.

-Organic fertilizers are obtained from human and animal excreta, and vegetable wastes. the animal waste obtained from the processing of meat, slurry and manure form the most effective organic fertilizers.
+Organic fertilisers are obtained from human and animal excreta, and vegetable wastes.
+The animal waste obtained from the processing of meat, slurry and manure forms the most effective organic fertilisers.

-Both manure and fertilizers help to increase the productivity of crops.
+Both manure and fertilisers help to increase the productivity of crops.
 They provide nutrition to the plants and help them to grow.
 They enrich the soil and increase its fertility.

-Though manure and fertilizers add to the fertility of the soil, they are different from each other.
-Manures are obtained from natural sources whereas fertilizers are synthetically manufactured in the factories.
-Manures are eco-friendly whereas fertilizers harm the useful microbes present in the soil and also decrease the soil fertility if used for a longer time.
+Though manure and fertilisers add to the fertility of the soil, they are different from each other.
+Manures are obtained from natural sources, whereas fertilisers are synthetically manufactured in the factories.
+Manures are eco-friendly, whereas fertilisers harm the useful microbes present in the soil and also decrease the soil fertility if used for a longer time.